raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-You previously created a function `displaySummary()` which would be used as an event handler when your users click the "Create" button.
+You previously created a function `displaySummary()` which would be used as an event handler when the user clicks the "Create" button.

-However, you have changed this event attribute to `validateForm()` which will handle the response first, to check if your user has completed all the details on the superhero form.
+However, you have changed this event attribute to `validateForm()` which will handle the response first, to check if the user has completed all the details on the superhero form.

 --- task ---